tcltk/tcl/doc/markdown/info.md

 : This subcommand returns a list of all classes that have been mixed into the class named *class*.

 **info class properties** *class* ?*options ...*?
-: This subcommand returns a sorted list of properties defined on the class named *class*.
-The *options* define exactly which properties are returned:
+: [This subcommand returns a sorted list of properties defined on the class named *class*.
+The *options* define exactly which properties are returned:]{version="TIP558"}

     **-all**
     : With this option, the properties from the superclasses and mixins of the class are also returned.